interactivetech/pdk-llm-rag-app/README.md

 * `/nvmefs1/test_user` and `/nvmefs1/test_user/cache`
 Please modify this to your respective environment.

-## Steps to Complete:
+## Setup Jupyter Notebook in DeterminedAI environment
-* Install Determined Notebook template to use all the required python libraries to run
+* Install DeterminedAI Notebook template to use all the required python libraries to run
-* Create Determined notebook
+* Create DeterminedAI notebook
 * Setup directory of pretrained models and vectordb
 * Modify `Deploy RAG with PDK.ipynb` notebook

-Make sure you have a PDK deployment with a shared file directory `/nvmefs1/test_user` and `/nvmefs1/test_user/cache`
+Open a terminal, and make sure you create these folders within a shared file directory `/nvmefs1/test_user` and `/nvmefs1/test_user/cache`

-Create directory: `mkdir -p /nvmefs1/test_user`
+Example command to create directory: `mkdir -p /nvmefs1/test_user/cache`

 ### Review Determined Notebook template: pdk-llm-nb-env-houston.yaml

-This is a configured template that mounts the host `/nvmefs1` directory to the determined notebook and training job.
+`env_files/pdk-llm-nb-env-houston.yaml` is a configured template to setup all the packages needed to run the notebook demos.
+This template mounts the host `/nvmefs1` directory to the determined notebook and training job.
 You do not need to modify this file if you are running on houston.

 ### Install Determined Notebook template to use all the required python libraries to run
-NOTE: You do not need to run this step on houston, as the notebook template `pdk-llm-rag-demo` is already accessible change directory to the directory of this project, and run the command
+NOTE: You do not need to run this step on houston, as the notebook template `pdk-llm-rag-demo` is already accessible

+If in an new environment, change directory to the directory of this project, and run the command

 `det template create pdk-llm-rag-env env_files/pdk-llm-nb-env-houston.yaml`

 next, create Notebook with No GPUs, or One GPU

-Make sure you have a PDK deployment with a shared file directory

-mkdir /run/determined/workdir/shared_fs/cache

-## Create Determined notebook

 Create a notebook using the `pdk-llm-rag-demo` template.

 ## Setup directory of pretrained models and vectordb
 Make sure you have a PDK deployment with a shared file directory

 `mkdir -p /nvmefs1/test_user/cache`

-For the add_to_vector pipeline (defined in Deploy RAG with PDK.ipynb) create a directory that will store the persistent vector database
+Create a directory that will store the persistent vector database.
+This will be used for the add_to_vector pipeline (defined in Deploy RAG with PDK.ipynb)

 `mkdir -p /nvmefs1/test_user/cache/rag_db/`
+We need to create a folder for  ChromaDB cache:

+`mkdir -p /nvmefs1/test_user/cache/chromadb_cache `

-Also we will need to cache the embedding model to vectorize our data into ChromaDB
+We need to cache the embedding model to vectorize our data into ChromaDB

 ` mkdir -p  /nvmefs1/test_user/cache/vector_model/all-MiniLM-L6-v2`

-We will need to cache our LLM Model and Tokenizer
+We need to cache our LLM Model and Tokenizer

 ` mkdir -p  /nvmefs1/test_user/cache/model/mistral_7b_model_tokenizer`